 - Homework/short writing assignments (150 points out of a total possible 1,000 points for the course).
 There will be six homework or in-class writing assignments over the course of the quarter; your lowest score will be dropped.
 They will be based on the reading assignments and/or material covered in class for that particular week. - Syllabus quiz.
 This will be a multiple-choice quiz and will be completed in Canvas.
 It is worth 20 points. - Midterm and Final Exams.
-Both will take place in class and both are worth 100 points. - Attendance and Participation in Discussion of Readings and Class Material (200 points).
-100 points of your overall grade will be based on class attendance.
-You are allowed 3 unexcused absences from class over the quarter.
-For each additional absence or late arrival to class (except in the case of documented illnesses or emergencies) your attendance grade will fall by 5 points.
-In addition, it is also your responsibility to actively participate in discussions of the readings and class materials.
-An additional 100 points of your overall grade for the class will be based on the quality and frequency of your participation in class discussions, as well as on other in-class work that I may assign.
+Each exam is worth 100 points. - Attendance and Engagement in Discussion of Readings and Class Material (200 points). - 100 points of your overall grade will be based on class attendance.
+You are allowed THREE (3) unexcused absences from class over the quarter without affecting your attendance grade.
+For each additional absence or late arrival to class (except in the case of documented illnesses or emergencies) your attendance grade will fall by 5 points. - o In addition, it is also your responsibility to actively engage in discussions of the readings and class materials.
+An additional 100 points of your overall grade for the class will be based on the quality and frequency of your engagement in class discussions, as well as on other in-class work that I may assign.
 Make sure you bring the readings to class! - Citing evidence assignment.
 This is worth 30 points. - Two papers.
-Both are worth 200 points of your overall class grade.
+Each paper is worth 200 points of your overall class grade.